Internet Safety for Seniors: Simple Security Steps

 About 9 min read

 The internet has become essential infrastructure regardless of age, yet cybercrime targeting the elderly is increasing year by year.
-According to 2024 statistics from Japan's National Police Agency, people aged 60 and over account for approximately 35% of cybercrime victims, with damages reaching approximately 28 billion yen, a 20% increase from the previous year.
-This trend continues in 2025, with the rise of sophisticated phishing emails in Japanese exploiting generative AI being a contributing factor.
+Unfamiliarity with digital devices, and the tendency to decide alone when something goes wrong, are exactly what attackers look for; because the damage often goes unnoticed for a while, the losses have room to grow.
+Fraudulent messages are also written in increasingly natural language, so awkward phrasing alone is no longer a reliable way to spot them.
 Phishing scams, fake support calls, and fraudulent billing - tactics targeting those unfamiliar with digital technology - are becoming increasingly sophisticated.
 This article explains security measures for the elderly to use the internet safely and how family members can provide support.
 We also introduce how to create strong passwords with simple operations on Passtsuku.com.

 What You Should Do

 Cooperation between the elderly and their family is key to internet safety.
 First, have a family member help set the email account password to 16 characters or more on Passtsuku.com and enable two-factor authentication with an authenticator app.
 Next, write three rules on paper and post them in a visible place: "Don't click links," "Don't call back," and "Contact family first."
-These two measures alone can prevent the majority of cybercrimes targeting the elderly.
+These two measures go a long way toward reducing the risk of cybercrimes targeting the elderly.
 Making it a habit for family members to check device status together once a month also helps with early detection of damage.

 Cyber Risks Facing the Elderly